BodenmillerGroup/cyTOFcompensation/scripts/imc_adaptsm.md

-# Image Compensation
+# Adapt spillover matrix for IMC compensation
 Vito Zanotelli et al.

-Adapts the spillover matrix
+# Adapts the spillover matrix for use in CellProfiller
-# Compensate an IMC image

 ```r
 library(CATALYST)